vectorgrp/sil-kit/Demos/CData/README.md

 # C Data Demo

-Simple data publish subscribe communication between a publisher and a subscriber on a single participant named "Participant1".
-See the configuration `IbConfig_DemoData_SingleParticipant.json` for the simulation setup.
+Asynchronous publish-subscribe communication between two participants named "Publisher1" and "Subscriber1".
+The publisher uses a history length of 1, the subscriber registers a specific data handler.
+See the configuration `IbConfig_DemoData.json` for the simulation setup.

 ## Building
 For build instructions refer to the parent demo directory.

 ## Usage
-The Demo expects a path to the configuration file and the participant's name ("Participant1") as arguments.
+The Demo expects a path to the configuration file and the participant's name as arguments.
+Note that the setup is asynchronous, so the subscriber has to be started first.

+> ./IbDemoCData IbConfig_DemoData.json Subscriber1
-> ./IbDemoCData IbConfig_DemoData_SingleParticipant.json Participant1
+> ./IbDemoCData IbConfig_DemoData.json Publisher1